namesilo/whmcs/README.md

 Features in next release in September: Domain sync and Transfer sync

 # whmcs
-NameSilo's WHMCS 7.x Registrar Module
+NameSilo's WHMCS 7.x and 8.x Registrar Module

 Installing the NameSilo module for WHMCS is easy and only takes a few minutes.
 This module allows WHMCS to interface with NameSilo’s API to provide Registration, Transfer, Renewal, EPP Authcodes, DNS management and